Atishay25/Python-Combat/README.md

   - Dynamic Configuration of Arena at each level
   - Each battle sets up a different placements of objects on reloading, that is it is Dynamically sets itself (**Bonus part**)
   - Each Battle fought on different arena settings with a unique Theme and underlying Programming concept
 - Used **Doxygen** for Report and Documentation.
 For Documentation of the Project, refer to the index.html file in html folder of this Project.
+For viewing the documentation, please download the html.zip and latex.zip files, unzip them and open index.html in html folder.
 ## Extra Features
 - **Hint** Button at every level to assist the user with some help
 - A **Tutorial** at start of every level to teach some basic part of Programming concept that is being used in the level